Honda Odyssey vs Toyota Sienna 2026: The Definitive Minivan Comparison

 Toyota Sienna

-The Honda Odyssey and Toyota Sienna have split the minivan segment between them for over two decades.
-Today they represent fundamentally different approaches to the same problem: the Odyssey leans on a traditional V6, driving dynamics, and interior flexibility; the Sienna is hybrid-only and targets fuel economy, AWD availability, and long-term reliability perception.
+The Odyssey and Sienna have split the minivan segment between them for over two decades, and today they take fundamentally different approaches to the same job: the Odyssey leans on a traditional V6, driving feel, and interior flexibility; the Sienna is hybrid-only and chases fuel economy, AWD availability, and Toyota's reliability halo.
 Both are excellent.
-Choosing between them requires knowing which trade-offs you'll live with.
+Choosing comes down to which trade-offs you'll happily live with — let me lay them out.

 Quick comparison